Valdes-Tresanco-MS/gmx_MMPBSA/test_files/Protein_ligand/ST/README.md

-# Protein-ligand binding free energy calculations
+# Protein-ligand binding free energy calculations (Single Trajectory method)
 In this case, gmx_MMPBSA requires:

 * An input parameters file (*.in) -- input file containing all the specifications regarding the type of calculation that